PejLab/Pantry/README.md

 #### FASTQ sample map

 A file containing FASTQ file paths and the name of the sample they map to, separated by tabs, with no header.
-The paths should be relative to the `fastq_dir` specified in the config file.
+The paths should be relative to the `fastq_dir` specified in the config file, which itself is relative to the project directory.

 Example for single-end reads: